 Trilogy is a behavioral health care agency in Chicago.
 It has been a long-time learning partner of The IPS Employment Center.

-Brad Rosner, a peer specialist (called a CRSS-E) on one of Trilogy's IPS teams, saw an opportunity to provide employment services directly.
+Brad Rosner, a former peer specialist (called a CRSS-E) on one of Trilogy's IPS teams, saw an opportunity to provide employment services directly.
 He talked with his supervisor, and then, stepped up to assume the role of Employment Specialist.
 He balanced this effort with ongoing work as the team’s CRSS-E. After successfully fulfilling this dual-role, he was promoted to IPS Team Leader.
-He supervises two Employment Specialists and one peer staff member who is working towards the CRSS-E.
+He supervised two Employment Specialists and one peer staff member who was working towards the CRSS-E.

 Go to the next section of the online toolkit, which highlights peer-operated programs that provide vocational services